AlviereTheDerg/graph_tinkering/README.md

 ## Current plans
 1: construct a maze generator :white_check_mark:\
-2: construct a visualizer with matplotlib to display steps of algorithm execution with methods supplied as generator functions\
+2: construct a visualizer with matplotlib to display steps of algorithm execution with methods supplied as generator functions :white_check_mark:\
-3: construct a BFS search for the visualizer and test it on the mazes generated
+3: construct a BFS search for the visualizer and test it on the mazes generated (tentative :white_check_mark:)